sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-production/index.md

 ---
-title: How to deploy FTW to production
+title: Deploy to production
 slug: how-to-deploy-ftw-to-production
 updated: 2021-01-21
 category: ftw-hosting
 ingress:
-  This guide describes how to set up a production deployment for Flex Template for Web (FTW).
+  This article describes what to take into account when you deploy the Sharetribe Web Template to production.
 published: true
 ---